 “We cannot recycle our way out of our plastics problem.
 The only way is to eliminate its use in the first place.” – L.A.
 City Councilmember Paul Krekorian.

 The City of Los Angeles has long been a leader on environmental issues.
 The city’s plastic bag ban took effect in 2014, following years of advocacy by Heal the Bay’s science and policy team.
-Thanks to that effort, momentum built for a statewide ban in 2016.
+Thanks to that effort, momentum built for a statewide ban that went into effect in 2016.

 Since then, we have seen a marked reduction of single-use plastic bags in the state – some 70% reduction in bag litter, according to Californians Against Waste.